Comparing Standalone RBI Products with Asset Integrity Management Solutions

 While the features included in a standalone software can be fantastic, they end there.
 The user is “making do” with a software that only provides a detailed asset summary, thus providing a high-level view of the equipment being managed.
 It would not be suitable for comprehensive asset integrity management of all assets, which would lead to the organization making two purchases: one for RBI, and one for the rest of the AIM.
 In fact, that’s likely why many of these standalone products include connectors to a third-party AIM software to begin with.
 It certainly wouldn’t be suitable for a large inspection group, where detailed and complex activities are being managed by individuals with varied security levels.

 A potential concern with some of these products is a lack of transparency.
-Some tend to provide only the final results of an assessment, with no indication as to how the Risk Level was arrived.
-They retain the data and if evaluation is required, the client must pay again.
-(Comparatively, with an AIM software, the client retains ownership of all data, can clearly see how the risk was arrived at, and can re-assess themselves at any time free of additional cost).
+Some tend to provide only the final results of an assessment, with no indication as to how the Risk Level was determined.
+They retain the data and if risk re-evaluation is required, the client must pay again.
+(Comparatively, with an AIM software, the client retains ownership of all data, can clearly see how the risk was arrived at, and can perform a re-assessment themselves at any time free of an additional fee).

 Due to the limited features, users may need to keep inspection data, especially TML trending data, on spreadsheets, which would then average or calculate readings for transfer to the RBI software.